khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 	- Offers true asynchronous execution within PHP, suitable for I/O-bound tasks like API calls, database queries, and file operations.
 	- _Examples:_ `Swoole`, `ReactPHP`, `Amp`.

+3. **Spawning Background Processes :**
+	- Using `exec()` or `proc_open()` to initiate a separate PHP script or a shell command in the background.
+	- Requires careful handling of output redirection (`> /dev/null 2>&1 &`) to prevent blocking and ensure the background process detaches properly.
+Lacks robust error handling and process management compared to queue systems.

+4. **Cron Jobs (for scheduled tasks) : **
+    - Schedule a PHP script to run periodically using the system's cron scheduler
+    - Ideal for recurring tasks like data cleanups, report generation, or batch processing that don't require immediate execution in response to a user request.
+	- Not suitable for truly asynchronous, on-demand tasks that need to be triggered by user actions.

 ### Security as a Performance Factor